DevOpsGp4/DevOps4/use-cases/use-case(5).md

-# USE CASE: Population based report 4.
+# USE CASE: Population based report 5.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-To provide the total population, population of a continent, region, country, district and city.
+To provide the number of people who speak different languages from greatest number to smallest, including the percentage of the world population.

 ### Scope